kontainapp/km/docs/testing_and_debugging.md

 (gdb)
 ```

+## Virtualization type selection

+Currently KM supports two virtualization providers, KVM and KKM.
+KVM is not available on aws.
+KKM is usable on all platforms.
+By default KM selects virutalization provider in the following order /dev/kontain, /dev/kvm and /dev/kkm. /dev/kvm and /dev/kkm devices are provided by respective linux drivers.
+Infrastructure create's symbolic link /dev/kontain to point to /dev/kvm or /dev/kkm to make rest of the code work uniformly.

+Virtualization selection can be overriden by providing additional options --use-kvm(KVM) or --use-kkm(KKM) to KM.

+Default virtualization device can be overridden using --use-virt-device <device-file-name> option.
+Specifying this option will override all other options for virtual device selection.
+No failback device will be tried if this options is specified.

 ## Appendix A - why did we choose bats for testing

 A quick summary of testing framework requirements, choices and info on how we were choosing one